Shotbow/fudawiki-files/hanafuda/FAQ.md

 ## 6. What's the difference between hanafuda and hwatu?

 ## 7. What do I need to look out for when buying a deck?

 # Gameplay
 ## 1. What is the best game for beginners?

 ## 2. My friend and I don't play koi-koi the same way.
 Why?

 ## 3. My hand doesn't have any matches with the board.
 What are my options?

 ## 4. What happens if I play a card with multiple matches on the board?

 ## 5. This game is complicated.
 Is there a printable reference somewhere?

 ## 6. I'm tired of Koi-Koi; what else can I do with Hanafuda?
 Hanafuda make up an "open system" so to speak; that is, the cards can be used to play a practically infinite number of games, just like Western playing cards.
 For a non-exhaustive list of hanafuda games, see [Hanafuda Games](/en/hanafuda/games).

 # Other
 ## 1. I want to make my own deck; how do I go about doing that?

 ## 2. Why are they sometimes called "scrolls," and other times "ribbons?"
 Which is correct?

 ## 3. Are there hanafuda video games?
 How can I play without a physical deck?

+## 4. What are hanafuda and other karuta made of?